Royal christening gown

-Princess Margaret of Connaught wears the British gown in 1882, held by her grandmother Queen Victoria.

 A royal christening gown is an item of baptismal clothing used by a royal family at family christenings.
-Among those presently using such a gown are the royal families of the United Kingdom, Denmark, the Netherlands, Norway, Spain, and Sweden.
-In most of these families, the tradition goes back over a century: as of 2019, the Swedish gown has been in service for 113 years, the Dutch gown for 139 years, and the Danish gown for 149 years; the current British gown (a replica of the one used for 163 years) has been in use since 2008.
-The Spanish gown has been in use for 81 years.
+Among those presently maintaining such a tradition are the royal families of the United Kingdom, Denmark, the Netherlands, Norway, Spain, and Sweden.
+In most of these families, the practice extends back more than a century: as of 2019, the Swedish gown had been in use for 113 years, the Dutch gown for 139 years, and the Danish gown for 149 years; the current British gown, a replica of the garment used for 163 years, has been in service since 2008.
+The Spanish gown has been used for 81 years.

-While it is the tradition for these families to reuse the same gowns, some members of these families have decided to use their own purpose-bought gowns for their children.
-In 1867 for the christening of Prince Christian Victor of Schleswig-Holstein, his mother Princess Helena used a different gown given to her by her mother Queen Victoria; and Prince Joachim of Denmark has favoured using gowns by the Danish designer Henrik Hviid for his children, Count Nikolai, Count Felix, Count Henrik, and Countess Athena.
+Although these families traditionally reuse the same gowns across generations, some members have chosen to use purpose‑bought gowns for their own children.
+In 1867, at the christening of Prince Christian Victor of Schleswig-Holstein, his mother, Princess Helena, used a different gown given to her by her mother, Queen Victoria; and Prince Joachim of Denmark has favoured gowns by the Danish designer Henrik Hviid for his children, Count Nikolai, Count Felix, Count Henrik, and Countess Athena.

 United Kingdom

-The Honiton christening gown or simply royal christening gown is an item of baptismal clothing used by the British royal family at every christening.
+The Honiton christening gown, or simply the royal christening gown, is an item of baptismal clothing used by the British royal family at every christening.
 The original gown was created for the christening of Victoria, Princess Royal, in 1841 and was used by the family until 2004, when it was retired for conservation.
-Elizabeth II commissioned a replica of the 1841 gown which was first used for the christening of her youngest grandson, James, Viscount Severn, in 2008; this replica gown is the one in use as of 2024.
+Elizabeth II commissioned a replica of the 1841 gown, which was first used for the christening of her youngest grandson, James, Viscount Severn, in 2008; this replica remains in use as of 2026.

 History

-In 1840, Queen Victoria and Prince Albert's first child, Princess Victoria, Princess Royal, was born.
-For the Princess Royal's christening on 10 February 1841, her parents commissioned both the Lily Font and a new christening gown.
+In 1840, Queen Victoria and Prince Albert's first child, Victoria, Princess Royal, was born.
+For her christening on 10 February 1841, her parents commissioned both the Lily Font and a new christening gown.
 The gown was designed by Janet Sutherland, who served as Embroiderer to the Queen.
 It was made of Honiton lace and Spitalfields silk, and was fashioned after Queen Victoria's wedding dress.

-The gown was kept and reused by Victoria for all her children and for all her "English grandchildren" (the children of Albert Edward and Alexandra, Alfred and Marie, Arthur and Louise, Leopold and Helena, and Beatrice and Henry).
-Subsequent generations of the family also continued to use it, including Victoria's great-grandson Lord Louis Mountbatten.
+Victoria kept the gown and reused it for all her children and for all her "English grandchildren" (the children of Albert Edward and Alexandra, Alfred and Marie, Arthur and Louise, Leopold and Helena, and Beatrice and Henry).
+Subsequent generations also continued to use it, including Victoria's great-grandson Lord Louis Mountbatten.

-Five kings, four queens, an empress and a crown princess were christened in the original gown:
+Five kings, four queens, an empress, and a crown princess were christened in the original gown: